16th September 2020

-The number of hydrogen refueling stations (HRS) worldwide has more than doubled in the last 5 years, marking the path towards more widespread commercial deployment.
-While early deployment until 2013 was mainly associated with demonstration projects where certain refueling stations have been decommissioned after project completion, the number of stations has been continuously increasing since then.
+The number of hydrogen refuelling stations (HRS) worldwide has more than doubled in the last 5 years, marking the path towards more widespread commercial deployment.
+While early deployment until 2013 was mainly associated with demonstration projects where certain refuelling stations have been decommissioned after project completion, the number of stations has been continuously increasing since then.
 Figure 1: Number of all, public and private, hydrogen stations in operation worldwide

 With the emergence of commercially available vehicles in 2014, the number of publicly accessible stations has increased significantly (Figure 3).
 ‘Private’ stations not accessible to private users are typically serving commercial vehicle fleets, i.e. buses or other commercial vehicles.
 China and France show a notable share of private stations, reflecting the initial strategic focus on commercial vehicle deployment.
-While public stations all offer refueling at 70 MPa pressure, many private stations refuel at 35 MPa, a pressure level used in most buses as well as in some light-duty commercial vehicles.
+While public stations all offer refuelling at 70 MPa pressure, many private stations refuel at 35 MPa, a pressure level used in most buses as well as in some light-duty commercial vehicles.

 Interactive location maps and individual evaluations

-The H2stations.org (www.H2stations.org) website uses interactive maps to globally list all hydrogen refueling stations in operation, planned, or already shut down including a summary on recent changes.
+The H2stations.org (www.H2stations.org) website uses interactive maps to globally list all hydrogen refuelling stations in operation, planned, or already shut down including a summary on recent changes.
 With its global reach and its detailed information on past, present, and upcoming stations, H2stations.org is unique in also providing a view on the development history of the hydrogen infrastructure and on statistical data.
 The website draws on an extensive database which has been continuously updated since 2005 with new stations as well as with extensive additional information on already existing sites.
-All in all, it currently contains detailed information on more than 1100 hydrogen refueling stations globally.
+All in all, it currently contains detailed information on more than 1100 hydrogen refuelling stations globally.
 “We continue to provide basic information free of charge for non-commercial use”, says LBST Managing Director Uwe Albrecht.
 “We offer commercial users to license the data including further detailed information, regular reports on new developments, and bespoke analyses.”

 Ludwig-Bölkow-Systemtechnik GmbH, an associated company of TÜV SÜD AG, is an international expert consultant for sustainable energy and mobility, and a strong expert team in hydrogen and fuel cells.
-With its expertise bridging technologies, markets, and policy the company supports international clients from industry, finance, politics, and non-governmental organizations with questions about technology, strategy and sustainability.
+With its expertise bridging technologies, markets, and policy the company supports international clients from industry, finance, politics, and non-governmental organisations with questions about technology, strategy and sustainability.
 Large international companies trust LBST's reliable assessments of new developments and innovations in the fields of energy management and mobility.
 Over three decades of continuous experience from the interdisciplinary team of renowned experts form the basis of LBST's extensive expertise.
 Further information: www.lbst.de

 Note for editorial staff: The press release and diagrams can be found on www.h2stations.org.